 A far more rewarding alternative is to take a boat.
 Multiple boat companies now offer passage from Panama to Colombia via the San Blas Islands with trips ranging from three to five days.
 If you are keen to go on an island-hopping sailing adventure, this option is for you.

 From here you can go on to backpack South America!
-Fuck yeah!
+A magical experience in my favourite continent!

 Taking a boat from Panama to Colombia sounds like the most fun for sure.
-You’ll have a chance to sleep on totally isolated islands and swim in crystal clear waters whilst drinking some ice-cold beers on your boat… It’s an epic trip.
+You’ll have a chance to sleep on totally isolated islands and swim in crystal clear waters whilst drinking some ice-cold beers on your boat… It’s an epic trip, if you have the budget.

 Travelling Onwards From Central America?
 Try These Countries out.